WISERP-PH/main/index.md

 <br/>

-### Technology is a gift and should not be that complicated, thus we are here to be of service to you.
+### Technology is a gift and should not be that complicated, so we are here to be of service to you.
 ![Software](https://raw.githubusercontent.com/WISERP-PH/wiserp/gh-pages/images/software.png)

-In a nutshell we create websites for our clients which has their business apps in order to streamline their business processes.
+In a nutshell, we create websites for our clients which has their business apps in order to streamline their business processes.
 All in one access.
 <br/>
 <br/>